ZHKKKe/MODNet/README.md

 We share some cool applications/extentions of MODNet built by the community.

-- **Docker Container for Portrait Image Matting**
-You can try [this repository](https://github.com/nahidalam/modnet_docker) if you want a containerized version of the portrait matting solution.

 - **WebGUI for Portrait Image Matting**
 You can try [this WebGUI](https://www.gradio.app/hub/aliabd/modnet) (hosted on [Gradio](https://www.gradio.app/)) for portrait image matting from your browser without code!